 Grilled steak and sweet potato fries.
 Yes, please!
 We hope that you like meal prep bowls as much as we do.
 The other day while we were cooking up a bunch of holiday recipes, we made this beast bowl for lunch.

 The beast bowl concept happened a little bit by accident.

 I've always been a weekly food prep master.
 Even though that is true, I was still finding it hard to get enough servings of fresh veggies.
-I was getting really bored.
+I was getting bored.
 Every week I would cook up a big batch of delicious protein.
 I would usually do two different proteins for some variety.
-But then my veggies where stuck on a repeat of - green beans, broccoli or cauliflower.
+But then my veggies were stuck on a repeat of - green beans, broccoli, or cauliflower.
 A foodie cannot live like this!
 I needed more flavor in my life!

 Which one is your favorite?
 Let us know.

 - 2 avocados